edinburgh-napier/set09121/lectures/lecture4.md

 **Relationships**

 - Once we have a collection of objects we can define some rudimentary systems.
 - Objects themselves do not form a system.
-Systems are relationship between the objects.  <!-- .element: class="fragment" -->
+Systems are the relationships between the objects.  <!-- .element: class="fragment" -->
  - Depend on the context of use.
      - A car engine turns wheels.
      - A jet engine propels a plane.